starryalley/Anduril2/README.md

 Direct copy from [SammysHP](https://github.com/SammysHP)'s [stepped tint ramping](https://github.com/SammysHP/flashlight-firmware/tree/stepped-tint-ramping).
 Brilliant work there.

-## Tint Alternating Strobe mode

-A tint alternating strobe mode (after tactical strobe) for dual channel lights.
-It switches between channel 1 and 2 continously with configurable brightness (the usual `1H` and `2H`) and interval (`4C` for decreasing and `5C` for increasing the interval by 0.5 second).
-The setting (brightness and interval) is saved.

-## Tint Smooth Ramping Strobe mode

-A tint ramping strobe mode (after tint alternating strobe) for dual channel lights.
-It ramps between both channels repeatedly with configurable brightness (the usual `1H` and `2H`) and pause at each tint step (`4C` for decreasing and `5C` for increasing the interval by 2 microseconds).
-The setting (brightness and pause) is saved.

 ## Child Mode (a Simple UI with limited brightness)

 There is an additional UI (in addition to Simple and Advanced) that is basically the same as Simple UI but with the following differences (limitations):